Introduction & Index

 - Use headings & subheadings to structure longer areas of text.

-Our editor is designed to automatically reflow and wrap text on all kinda of screen sizes (mobiles, tablets, desktops, etc) - so try not to manually line-break important areas of text - such as headlines or headings as they will look different on the device your recipient is viewing it on.
+Our editor is designed to automatically reflow and wrap text on all kinds of screen sizes (mobiles, tablets, desktops, etc) - so try not to manually line-break important areas of text - such as headlines or headings as they will look different on the device your recipient is viewing it on.

 This is evident in the comparison below, with the manually line-broken heading on the left (desktop view) displaying strangely on the right (mobile view).